 Professional liability insurance

-Professional liability insurance is also known as errors and omissions (E&O).
+Professional liability insurance is also known as contractors errors and omissions (E&O).
 It can help pay for alleged work oversights that cause a client financial loss.

 For example, a client could claim you are responsible for construction project overruns.
 Whether it’s accurate or not, if someone says you didn’t deliver the services you said you’d provide, they can ask you to pay for any losses.